Carer’s Allowance Supplement (Scottish Carer Supplement) and Young Carer Grant

 Related Content

-The Scottish Government pays an additional amount of money to people in receipt of Carer’s Allowance in Scotland.
-It is called the Carer’s Allowance Supplement.
+The Scottish Government pays an additional amount of money to people in receipt of Carer Support Payment in Scotland.
+This was previously called the Carer’s Allowance Supplement.
+From March 2026, Carer’s Allowance Supplement is going to become Scottish Carer Supplement.

 How much is it?